ggonnella/fastsubtrees/docs/paper.md

 taxonomy data.

-Finally, a web application, Genome Attribute Viewer, is provided, which examplifies the use of the software for extracting and comparing the distribution of values of attributes (e.g. genome size and GC content) from any subtree of the NCBI taxonomy tree.
+Finally, a web application, Genome Attribute Viewer, is provided, which illustrates the use of the software for extracting and comparing the distribution of values of attributes (e.g. genome size and GC content) from any subtree of the NCBI taxonomy tree.